jeffjen/pushmoi/README.md

 ## Getting started
 You need to authorize this client to perform Pushbullet actions on your behalf.

-Execute `pushmoi init` and follow the instructions on the command line **pushmoi** will setup a web server at **tcp:8080** and await OAuth response.
+Execute `pushmoi init` and follow the instructions on the command line.

+**pushmoi** will setup a web server at **tcp:8080** and await OAuth response.

 Upon success you should see your `access_token` on the web UI.

 Check back at the command line to review initialize status.

 ## Fist step: Review registered devices
 Once we had a successful authorization, we can go review our settings and